-attitude and was on top of anything I needed from her.
-The biggest challenge was the agewaiver process.
-"Many times, the older leads are already in management/administrative positions and don't meet the hands-on experience needed," Mintz said.
-"As a Reservist, you need to be able to Providing VA Loans Locally!
-Fulfilling the dream of Homeownership for our Veterans since 1994 and Low Fees, with the same person from the beginning till the end.
+Fulfilling the dream of Homeownership for our Veterans since 1994 We can EASILY close a VA loan transaction in 19 - 22 days here locally, So if you want to get it done Quickly at a Great Rate and Low Fees, with the same person from the beginning till the end.
 Let's Talk.
-Great Service, Excellent Communication, Experienced VA Underwriters, Local Office!
+Great Service.
+Excellent Communication.
+Experienced VA Underwriters, Local Office!
 We have NO OVERLAYS!
 We can do a VA Loan 2 yrs after a Short Sale, Foreclosure or Bankruptcy AND we can do scores down to 580 and ratios up to 65%!
 We know how to structure a VA No No...
-No down.
-No closing costs!
+No down, No closing costs!
 0 Nada!
 We have been able to successfully get COE's approved when other companies cannot get your eligibility restored!
+We regularly beat other lenders quotes and we are right here Locally near the 'In and Out Burger'.
+START HERE!
+We will quickly approve you for your VA loan and we will refer you to a great REALTOR® who will show you homes in your price range and will negotiate the seller credits you need to keep your out of pocket expenses to a minimum!